osbuild/osbuild/test/data/README.md

    The `rhel` prefix is used for Red Hat Enterprise Linux images.
 Since they are not available publicly, the test-suite usually skips them.

+   The `filesystem` manifest is used to test assemblers.
+These tests doesn't need a big filesystem tree representing a whole operating system.
+Instead, this manifest's tree is constructed just from the filesystem package and is marked using the selinux stage.

    Manifests prefixed with `mpp-*` are fed through the ManifestPreProcessors and then stored in the same directory with the `mpp-*` prefix dropped.
 The generated files are committed to the repository.
 Nevertheless, if you need to